-Admission to USU undergraduate programs is based on high school grades and the results of high school final examinations.
+Admission to USU undergraduate programs is based on high school grades and the results of the Unified State Examination.

 Selection for post-graduate programs is based on the GPA obtained during the previous cycle of education.